pieter-v-n/pmx-cluster-tb/README.md

 -   provide password and other facts (optional)
 - as root, run: `usermod -aG sudo <username>`

-Note: After you have added a user, you can add this user to the Proxmox PAM user list.
+Note: After you have added a user, you can add this user to the Proxmox PAM user list by: Datacenter -> Permissions -> Users -> Add.
+The username must be the same as the Linux account you just created.
 ## Add Graphical User Interface to each server (optional)
 Normally, Proxmox VE is installed as a headless server, i.e. is managed remotely using a web browser (port 8006).
 Just for convenience, we will enable the Linux GUI and install Chromium so we can manage each server locally.
 - as root (or use sudo), run: `apt install mate chromium lightdm`